 In my experience, a combination of #4 and #5 is the right answer for most people who are serious about building a popular blog. #3 can also work, but it requires Olympic athlete self-discipline, and if you had that, you would already be a popular blogger.

 You’ll also be tempted to believe you can get by only with #4, time management, but it’s not true.
 You can’t take care of your kids, hold a full-time job, and build a blog at the same time any more than you can squeeze a stretch limousine into a suitcase.
 It’s just not possible.

 To use our suitcase metaphor, you ask a friend to carry the sock for you.

 The biggest time sinkhole for most bloggers is the technical stuff.
-You beat your head against the wall trying to get your theme, plug-ins, e-mail list, and web hosting working together, wasting weeks or even months where you should have been writing posts.
+You beat your head against the wall trying to get your theme, plug-ins, e-mail list, and web hosting working together, wasting weeks or even months where you should have been writing posts packed with powerful words.

 Thanks to the glory of the Internet, there are thousands of freelance techies out there waiting for work, and the rates are surprisingly cheap.
 You can get a lot of simple WordPress problems solved on Fiverr.com, where everything costs five bucks.
 For more complex jobs, go to oDesk.com and hire someone in India, Russia, or the Philippines.

 You might think you can’t afford it, but it’s astonishingly cheap.
 You can get almost any problem taken care of for less than $50.

 What’s more valuable to you: $50 or three months of progress you lost by trying to do it yourself?

 Also, asking for help doesn’t always mean hiring a freelancer.
 A lot of successful bloggers I know that are already making money, have designated hours where they write, and they get their family and friends to agree not to interrupt them, unless it’s a life or death emergency.